Renormalization of proton-proton fusion in chiral effective field theory

 \section{Results and Discussions}

 Electroweak reactions can reveal rich structure in nuclei.
-But multiple low-energy scales often coexist in these reactions, which may call for additional care in EFT analysis.
+However, multiple low-energy scales often coexist in these reactions, which may call for additional care in EFT analysis.
 The characteristic scales in $pp$ fusion include the $pp$ initial relative momentum, the deuteron binding momentum $\gamma \simeq 46$ MeV, and the inverse Bohr radius $\alpha m_N \simeq 7$ MeV.
-At energies of solar-physics interests, $p \lesssim \alpha m_N$ so that the Coulomb potential must be treated nonperturbatively.
-In what follows, we use a conservative estimation of $\mhi \simeq \delta \simeq 300$ MeV--- the delta isobar-nucleon mass splitting.
-Therefore, the acceptable upper bound for EFT truncation error at the $\nu$-th order will be $(\gamma/\delta)^{\nu + 1}$.
+At energies of solar-physics interests, $p \lesssim \alpha m_N$, so that the Coulomb potential must be treated nonperturbatively.
+Therefore, with $\mhi \simeq \delta$ the acceptable upper bound for EFT truncation error at the $\nu$th order will be $(\gamma/\delta)^{\nu + 1}$.